DivisionRaiD/Server-Banners/README.md

 	Richard Perry for some LGSL images and his commenting system^^ xPaw for his minecraft query class
 	The Dark Arts for his help throughout the coding.
 (Especially MC colors.)
+	BlackPulse for hosting all my stuff <3 ( http://blackpulse.us )

 License:
 	Copyright (C) 2013 momo5502 <MauriceHeumann@googlemail.com>